awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

    1. \(Optional\) For **Max prepared capacity**, choose **Define a set number of instances** if you want to control how much capacity is available in the warm pool\.

       If you choose **Define a set number of instances**, you must enter the maximum instance count\.
 This value represents the maximum number of instances that are allowed to be in the warm pool and the Auto Scaling group at the same time\.
+If you enter a value that is less than the group's desired capacity, and you chose not to specify a value for **Minimum warm pool size**, the capacity of the warm pool will be 0\.
 **Note**
 Keeping the default **Equal to the Auto Scaling group's maximum capacity** option helps you maintain a warm pool that is sized to match the difference between the Auto Scaling group's maximum capacity and its desired capacity\.
 To make it easier to manage your warm pool, we recommend that you use the default so that you do not need to remember to adjust your warm pool settings in order to control the size of the warm pool\.